hamadichihaoui/unsupervised_anomaly_detection/README.md

 <p align="center">
 <img src="assets/datasets.JPG" alt="drawing" width="80%" height="50%"/>
 </p>
-the anamolous samples  lie far away from the training distribution, is known is as out of distribution detection (OoD)
+If the anamolous samples lie far away from the normal distribution (as shown in (b)), the problem is known is as out of distribution detection (OoDD) .
+Note that OoDD is sometimes refered as a seperate problem and not included in the family of anomaly deteion, but here I will assume that the OoDD detection problem lies under the anomaly detection umberlla.

-Based on the type of the dataset we, out of distribution detection (OoD) and fault detection (FD).
+On the other hand, if  the anamolous samples lie at the boundaries of normal distribution (as shown in (b)), the problem is known is as fault detection (FD)

 For the problem of fault detection, the image can be also segmented and the while this can be for the out of disribution detection.

-There is no existing method that take contaminated dataset and tackles the problem of fault detection.
+Note that to the best of my knowledge, there is no existing approach that tackles the problem of fault detection assuming a contaminated dataset.

 ## UFDGAN
 #### Assumptions:
 - Contaminated training set
-- the anomaly percentage is known
+- The fault percentage is known

 #### Why based on the unsupervised contrastive learning will not work?